amiryeg1/nodejs-lessons/L7-mongodb-database/README.md

 - [app code](https://github.com/amiryeg1/nodejs-lessons/blob/master/L7-mongodb-database/app.js)
 ---
 ## How It Works ?
-first we need set a value for our environment variable `mongodb_exercise_jwtPrivateKey` as the token password
+first we need to set a value for our environment variable `mongodb_exercise_jwtPrivateKey` as the token password

 open terminal and run the command
 ```